Susafp/portfolio/README.md

 # Frontend Mentor - E-commerce product page solution

-This project is my professional portfolio, built to showcase my achievments so far and help establish a link between the past, the present and how I am looking to move forward in order to keep paving the path for future goals.
+This project is my professional portfolio, built to showcase my achievements so far and help establish a link between the past, the present and future goals.

 ## Table of contents